dbm-network/mods/README.md

 - Paste all files you downloaded and overwrite all existing

 If you don't run your bot with DBM make sure to copy this actions to your bot directory too!
+And if you have any more questions: Join the Discord!

 New guild info options:<br />
 ![Picture is not here](http://lasseniermann.de/dbmmods/ads/guild_info.JPG)